da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_ci.md

 or capacity testing on a very production similar grid of machines, which should lead to even higher confidence that the release candidate can be finally turned in a succesfull release.

+In order to always work in a predictable manner with the ever changing code base, of which the build scripts itself are part of, the machine set up for continuous integration has to be configured in a certain way.
+This document describes in detail how to set up such a machine.

 ## Prerequisites

 Please start with installing the following components to your machine first: